 Remedial Massage / Deep Tissue Massage

 Techniques may include firm pressure, firm strokes, deep tissue friction and stretching.
-This type of therapy can at times, be intensive for the client (and sometimes the therapist!) but the results are almost always an improvement.
+These techniques are designed to penetrate deep into soft tissue, with improvements in physical function and reduction in pain.
 It can sometimes take a few hours or even a few days for the body to settle after a remedial massage, and it is recommended that at least three days pass before the next session.

 Any issues that arise from a remedial massage, during and after the treatment, including swelling, bruising or additional pain should be discussed with your therapist, although these can all be quite normal responses from remedial massage, particularly after the initial treatment.

 Sports massage assists you to increase body circulation, flexibility, prevent injuries and promote faster healing if injuries do occur.
 By working with your massage therapist, you can keep your body in prime condition.

 Massage is used pre-event to assist with training, and post event to assist with recovery.
 If an injury occurs, massage is used to help with rehabilitation and promote faster recovery.
 You should be able to return to your training program as quickly as possible, minimising risk of further injury.

 When undertaking sports massage, it is recommended to work with your therapist regularly, particularly prior to, and post events, in order to prepare and maintain your body at it's peak performance level.